 Here are a few examples of ways you can strategically use technology to you and your team’s advantage:

-- Sales automation – Which tasks are your salespeople handling that are taking up too much of their time… time they could be spending selling?
+- Sales automation – Which tasks are your salespeople handling that are taking up too much of their time?
+The time they could be spending selling?
 Find out and automate those tasks.

 - Sales personality tests – Take the guesswork out of hiring with a sales personality test that will allow you to build a Driven sales team, fully capable of achieving top results.

-When you follow these habits, keep in mind that consistency is what makes a good sales manager.
+When following these habits, keep in mind that consistency is what makes a good sales manager.
 It is not enough for you to strive for greatness only sometimes – you must show up ready to lead your team to success every day.

-So, go ahead – start implementing these habits when you work and you can feel confident knowing that you are increasing your effectiveness as a sales manager.
+Start implementing these habits and sales management skills when you work and you can feel confident knowing that you are increasing your effectiveness as a sales manager.